Greece men's national basketball team: International debut and first successes

-Rise to the top level: European Champions
+Rise to the top level: European champions

 The history of the national team was fairly pedestrian until the mid-1980s, when Greece arrived as a powerhouse in international basketball, spearheaded by elite players like Nikos Galis, Panagiotis Giannakis, Panagiotis Fasoulas and Fanis Christodoulou.
 The arrival began with their qualification to the 1986 FIBA World Cup, a first in their history.
 The national team went on to finish 10th among the twenty-four nations at the tournament, but it was a catalyst for the future.

 The following year, Greece faced their biggest challenge, as the country hosted the EuroBasket 1987 with the national team entering the tournament with a formidable line-up.
 After advancing through the group stages, they eliminated Italy and Yugoslavia, both among the favorites to win the tournament, in the quarter-finals and the semi-finals respectively.
 In the final, Greece faced the defending champions and heavily favored Soviet Union.
 In front of 17,000 Greek fans at the Peace and Friendship Stadium, the hosts won the gold medal after a thrilling win 103–101 over the Soviets, with Nikos Galis scoring 40 points.
 It was the first time that the Greek national team won a major tournament in any sport, instantly making basketball the national sport while the national team became cherished throughout the country.

 The European champions failed to qualify for the 1988 Summer Olympic Games for a first time in 36 years, despite a decent performance in the pre-Olympic tournament.
 At the EuroBasket 1989, the defending champions were under pressure to prove that they could repeat the level of excellence they displayed at their last EuroBasket appearance, and they did so in a convincing way.
 After they had advanced to the knockout stages, the Soviet Union stood in their way in the semi-finals, but Greece defeated them once again and reached the final.
-In contrast to 1989, this time Greece had to overcome Yugoslavia and the latters' home court advantage in Zagreb.
+In contrast to 1989, this time Greece had to overcome Yugoslavia and the latter's home court advantage in Zagreb.
 Greece would take home the silver medal, repeating their feat from the previous tournament to at least finish in a medal position at EuroBasket, making it their third medal in their basketball history.